stackless-dev/stackman/README.md

 Other platforms can be easily adapted from both existing implementations for other projects as well as from example code provided.

+## Usage
+ - Include `stackman.h` for a decleration of the `stackman_switch()` function and the definition of various platform specific macros.
+See the documentation in the header file for the various macros
+ - Include `stackman_impl.h` from a source file to *define* `stackman_switch()`.
+   This can also be an assembler file with the `.S` suffix, see `stackman_impl.h` for details.
+ - Implement switching mechanism via the callback and call `stackman_switch()` from your program as appropriate.

 ## History
 This works is originally inspired by *Stackless Python* by [Christian Tismer](https://github.com/ctismer), where the original switching code was developed.